gonzalochale/litefolio/README.md

 }
 ```

-## Deployment

-You can deploy the contents of the dist directory to any static hosting provider, such as Vercel, Netlify, or GitHub Pages.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any bugs, improvements, or new features.

-Made with ❤️ by Gonzalo Chalé